LukeShu/librevpn/doc/en/lvpn-init.markdown

      need to start over.
 All data is lost!

 -p 655
-:    Port number, default is 655 o *LVPN_PORT* env var.
+:    Port number, default is 655 or *LVPN_PORT* env var.

 -s 10.0.0.0
 :    Announce another subnet (deprecated)